Quick comparison

 Which Rendervi modes matter most when comparing tools?

-The core modes are Render for polishing a model view, Preset for matching an approved visual direction, Environment for site context, Photo-Realism for final polish, Edit for targeted changes, and Upscale for higher-resolution presentation output.
+The core modes are Render for polishing a model view, Preset for matching an approved visual direction, Environment for site context, Photo-Realism for final polish, Edit for targeted changes, Image-to-Video for motion output, and Upscale for higher-resolution presentation output.

 Best fit summary

 If your team mainly wants precise architectural renders, cleaner consistency, and a faster route from approved inputs to usable output, Rendervi is usually the better product choice.
-If you care more about cheap, fast image generation and targeted edits when you already have the prompt skill and want to build your own pipeline.
+If you care more about low-cost image generation and editing through an api or custom internal tool.
 Nano Banana may be the stronger option for that specific job.